isomerpages/sfa-foodsecurity/_get-involved/what-you-can-do.md

 ---
-title: What you can do
+title: What You Can Do
 permalink: /get-involved/whatyoucando
 ---
 Every action can go a long way in supporting our local farmers.